How the West Was Won (film): The Rivers (1839)

-Prescott (Malden) and his family set out west for the frontier on the Erie Canal, the "West", at this time, being the Ohio River country, at the southern edge of Illinois.
-Pulled the first section on a barge, they then build rafts to continue on the river free of charge.
-Along the journey, they meet Rawlings, who is traveling east, to Pittsburgh, to trade his furs.
-Rawlings and Zebulon's daughter, Eve (Carroll Baker), are attracted to each other, but Linus is not ready to settle down.
+Zebulon Prescott and his family set out west for the frontier on the Erie Canal.
+They are pulled through the first section on a barge and then build rafts to continue on the Ohio River.
+Along the journey, they meet mountain man Linus Rawlings, who is traveling to Pittsburgh to trade his furs.
+Rawlings and Zebulon's eldest daughter, Eve, are attracted to each other, but he is not ready to settle down.